Jimoh1993/Programming-for-the-Web-with-JavaScript-edX/README.md

 In completing this assignment, I was able to:

-Gain experience reading, understanding, and working with existing HTML Apply what you have learned about CSS classes and styling
+Gain experience reading, understanding, and working with existing HTML Apply what you have learned about CSS classes and styling to project and assignement

 # Homework 2: JavaScript
 In this assignment, I was supposed to implement some simple JavaScript functions.